-a) The proposal is located and designed to minimise adverse impacts to landscape, habitats, the historic environment and Embedded environmental measures for reducing noise and vibration effects during construction are described in Table 21-20.
-Assessment of the Proposed Development against this policy requirement in relation residential amenity including visual, noise and odour impacts."
+Embedded environmental measures for reducing noise and vibration effects during construction are described in Table 21-20.
+Assessment of the Proposed Development against this policy requirement in relation surrounding development".

-to the operational aspects is provided in Section 21.10.

-Horsham District Planning Framework (Horsham District Council, 2015)

-Policy 24 Strategic Policy: Environmental Protection addresses noise and states "developments will be expected to minimise exposure to and the emission of pollutants including noise [...]"

-Table 21-20 demonstrates the embedded environmental measures considered to minimise noise effects.

-Policy 33 Development principles addresses noise and states "developments shall be required to: [...]
-2. Ensure that it is designed to avoid unacceptable harm to the amenity of occupiers/users of nearby property and land, for example overlooking or noise, whilst having regard to the sensitivities of surrounding development".

-Section 21.7 provides guidance on how noise is assessed to identify potential noise effects.
+Policy description Relevance to assessment residential amenity including visual, noise and odour impacts." to the operational aspects is provided in Section 21.10 .
+Horsham District Planning Framework (Horsham District Council, 2015) Policy 24 Strategic Policy: Environmental Protection addresses noise and states "developments will be expected to minimise exposure to and the emission of pollutants including noise []" Table 21-20 demonstrates the embedded environmental measures considered to minimise noise effects.
+Policy 33 Development principles addresses noise and states "developments shall be required to: [] 2.
+Ensure that it is designed to avoid unacceptable narm to the amenity of occupiers/users of nearby property and land, for example overlooking or noise, whilst having regard to the sensitivities of Section 21.7 provides guidance on how noise is assessed to identify potential noise effects.